lukasnee/wucy/README.md

   **Computer**
   **Yeah..!**

-### Idea
+### Idea (wucy's sacred text)

-It's not a watch.
+It is not a watch.

 It's a computer on your wrist.
-It will not make your life easier.
+It'll not make your life easier.
-It's to have fun.
+It's explicitly 4 fun.

 Nor it's a smartwatch.

-I dislike the "smart" part in tech.
-It's stupid.
+"Smart"?
+You better be afraid of this devilish word.
+It's as dumb as any other computer.
+That's why they're so lovable !

 ### Vision

 My vision is to create hardware & software platform and spark a community of hackers around it :).
-I encourage you to help me build a community around this project for nerds like you and me (it' a compliment!).
-I'm not sure how this github thing works, I'm an amateur hacker so DM me if you think you can help me kickstart this project, although I'm quite happy working alone in current progress stage.
+I encourage you to help me build this community for nerds like you and me (that's a compliment !).
+I'm still learning how github works, I'm an amateur hacker so DM me if you think you can help me kickstart this project, although I'm quite happy working alone in current progress stage.
+About the progress - down at the very bottom.

-Maybe someone could help me create a bootloader(?) that could enable loading precompiled applications such as a game from storage to RAM and run it within OS.

 ### Hardware